1. Definitions and Interpretation

 12.1 The Parties will each observe all provisions of the relevant data protection laws and regulations, insofar as the violation of such provisions affects the interests of the other Party and/or the Data Subject involved.
 This includes the obligation of the Customer to duly inform involved Data Subjects about the Processing of their Personal Data by the Supplier under the instruction of the Customer.

-12.2 The Customer and the Supplier acknowledge that for the purposes of the Data Protection Acts 1988 and 2003, the Customer is the Data Controller and the Supplier is the data processor in respect of any Personal Data collected by or provided to the Supplier as part of the Services.
+12.2 The Customer and the Supplier acknowledge that for the purposes of the Data Protection Act 2018, the Customer is the Data Controller and the Supplier is the data processor in respect of any Personal Data collected by or provided to the Supplier as part of the Services.